From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 Some of these zones target buses or taxes, while others also charge private vehicles if they emit over a certain amount of emissions.
 When Manchester’s CAZ is ready, it should apply to:

 - Hackney cabs and private hire vehicles

 - Motorhomes and camper vans

 These vehicles might need to pay up to £60 per day to enter the CAZ.
 For motorhomes and camper vans, it depends on the individual vehicle’s emissions.

 Private cars, mopeds and motorbikes shouldn’t be affected.

 Work on new clean air or low emission zones can now continue after the delay due to the pandemic.
-The following cities should have theirs ready by 2022:
+The following cities should have introduced or are introducing LEZs this year:

 Some cities that already have clean air or low emission zones are: